hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-_Word_Counting_Batch_Job/200_Implementing_and_Running_the_DAG.md

 );
 ```

-`combineByKey` is designed to be used downstream of `accumulateByKey`,
+`combineByKey` is designed to be used as a downstream of `accumulateByKey`,
 which is why it doesn't need an explicit key extractor.
 The aggregate
 operation must be the same as on `accumulateByKey`.